uptonking/note4yaoo/lib-collab-crdt-examples.md

 - https://github.com/tancehao/ConstDB /apache2/202305/rust/inactive
   - A redis-like cache store that implements CRDTs and active-active replications.
+  - ConstDB is an in-memory cache store which aims at master-master replications.
+  - When a write command has been executed in one instance, it is asynchronously replicated to all the other instances.
+The data structures that are used for storing the client's data implement CRDT(Conflict-Free Replicated Data Types), thus we are sure data in different instances are eventually consistent.
+  - ConstDB is compatible with redis protocol, and I have implemented a portion of redis's data types and commands.

 - https://github.com/AntidoteDB/antidote /202209/erlang/inactive
   - A planet scale, highly available, transactional database built on CRDT technology